GiorgiB97/awesome-cursor-commands/commands/fixmr.md

 ---

+## Branch Switching Logic

+**Safe Switching:**
+1. ✅ Always check for uncommitted changes first
+2. ✅ Never switch if working directory is dirty
+3. ✅ Fetch and pull latest changes after checkout
+4. ✅ Inform user of branch switch clearly

+**User Notifications:**
+- If uncommitted changes: **STOP** and ask user to stash/commit
+- If switching branches: Clearly announce before and after
+- If already on branch: Mention "Already on correct branch"

+---

 ## Error Handling

 **No git remote:** "Error: Not a git repository or no remote configured"
 **No token:** "Error: Missing [GITHUB_TOKEN|GITLAB_TOKEN] environment variable"
 **Invalid MR/PR:** "Error: MR/PR not found or access denied"
 **API error:** "Error: [specific API error message]"
 **No unresolved comments:** "✅ No unresolved review comments found"
+**Uncommitted changes:** "⚠️ Please commit or stash changes before switching branches"
+**Branch not found:** "Error: Branch [branch] not found.
+Run: git fetch --all"

 ---